 NOTE: The addition of a high temperature limiting device is important if the boiler is to be connected to a domestic hot water system.

 B. Relief Valve

-Connect discharge piping to a safe disposal location by following these guidelines.
+Connect discharge piping to a safe disposal location following the guidelines below.

 To avoid water damage or scalding due to relief valve operation: